VEGAN 101: VEGAN SIDE EFFECTS, WHAT TO EXPECT WHEN YOU GO VEGAN

 - Fewer PMS symptoms (yay ladies!).

 - Clearer focus and concentration.
 A feeling of lightness, and a boost in creativity and new ideas.
+More so related to having a positive mindset when making this change, and the empowerment that comes with it.

 - Better performance in sports or physical activities in general, more stamina and endurance.